Packington Estate

 A comprehensive count across the pools produced the following:

-Two adult males and a juvenile Whooper Swan, nine Mute Swans, 225 Canada Geese, 79 Greylag Geese, 17 Shoveler, 78 Gadwall, 188 Wigeon, 71 Mallard, 243 Teal, 12 Pochard (nine male and three female), 37 Tufted Ducks, 22 Cormorants, six Little Grebes, three Grey Herons, three Little Egrets, seven Moorhen, 55 Coot, 97 Lapwing, six Common Snipe, a Ringnecked Parakeet (heading east along the Railway Embankment) and two Water Rails in the Reedbed.
+Two adults and a juvenile Whooper Swan, nine Mute Swans, 225 Canada Geese, 79 Greylag Geese, 17 Shoveler, 78 Gadwall, 188 Wigeon, 71 Mallard, 243 Teal, 12 Pochard (nine male and three female), 37 Tufted Ducks, 22 Cormorants, six Little Grebes, three Grey Herons, three Little Egrets, seven Moorhen, 55 Coot, 97 Lapwing, six Common Snipe, a Ringnecked Parakeet (heading east along the Railway Embankment) and two Water Rails in the Reedbed.
 Gulls comprised 51 Blackheaded, four Common, two Lesser Blackbacked and two Herring.
 Last, but by no means least, the Bittern was seen in flight over the Reedbed.

 17th November 2024